INDICATIONS

 • Age categories were ≥ 1 to < 6 years, 6 to < 12 years, and 12 to < 18 years

-• Over a 24-week treatment period, dose was titrated up to a maximum of 10 mcg/kg weekly of either Nplate® or placebo in an effort to maintain a target platelet count of ≥ 50-200 × 109/L
+• Over a 24-week treatment period, dose was titrated up to a maximum of 10 mcg/kg weekly of either Nplate® or placebo in an effort to maintain a target platelet count of ≥ 50–200 x 109/L

-• Weekly platelet responses (platelet count > 50 x 109/L)
+• Primary endpoint: Incidence of durable platelet response as defined by weekly platelet responses (platelet count > 50 x 109/L)

-Platelet responses were excluded for 4 weeks after receiving rescue medications.
+• Platelet responses were excluded for 4 weeks after receiving rescue medications

 Long-term extension trial study design (N = 66)